respoke/docs/src/client/javascript/guide/video-calling.md

         }
     });

-The video call is now setup for both the local client and the remote peer.
+That's it!
+You've just setup your first Respoke video call!

-## Video Controls
+## Controlling Video Calls

-You can hide or show video during a video call.
+### Show or hide video during a call:

     call.toggleVideo();

-Additionally, you can mute or unmute a video call's audio.
+### Mute or unmute video during a call:

     call.toggleAudio();

-Finally, you can hangup a call.
+### End a call:

     call.hangup();

-Hanging up a call will trigger a hangup event.
+Calling the hangup method will cause a `hangup` event to be fired.
+You can listen for this event and perform any UI updates or cleanup as necessary.

     call.listen("hangup", function(e) {
         call = null;